ryanflorence/react-training/lessons/01-your-first-component.md

 </ContentToggle>
 ```

-Properties are passed in just like HTML attributes; you access the
+Properties are passed in just like HTML attributes.
+You access the
-children nested in the component on `this.props.children`.
+children nested in the component on `this.props.children`; this
+is like `{{yield}}` in ember or angular's `ng-transclude`.

 Note the `{curlies}`.
 When you're in JSX, this is how you bust back out
 into JavaScript.
 So you've got JavaScript in your XML in your JavaScript